gruntjs/grunt-docs/grunt.config.md

 ### grunt.config.merge
 *Added in 0.4.5*

 Recursively merges properties of the specified `configObject` into the current project configuration.
+Array and plain object properties are merged recursively while other value types are overridden.

 ```js
 grunt.config.merge(configObject)